 The class teacher with advice from the school SENCO will write the plan for specific support and this will be shared and discussed with parents and reviewed on a regular basis, usually termly.
-The additional support may be provided by extra sessions with the class teacher or Teaching Assistant, either 1:1 or in a small group, usually weekly, but it depends on the level of need.
-Where appropriate extra support will be given by outside agencies e.g. Orrets Meadow Outreach.
+The l support may include making changes to the way your child in supported in class.
+We may provide extra sessions with the class teacher or teaching assistant, either 1:1 or in a small group depending on the level of need.
+Where appropriate extra support may be given by outside agencies e.g. educational psychologists.

 Progress against the plans are discussed regularly with the parents.
 SEN information is also presented to the Governing Body via the Headteacher termly reports.
-The Governing Body has a named SEN Governor, who is currently Mr P Shepherd.
-The school SENCO is currently Mrs L Pollitt, supported by Mrs S Cooper.
+The Governing Body has a named SEN Governor, who is currently Mrs P Mylett.
+The school SENCO is Mrs L Pollitt.